tslenter/RSX-RSC/README.md

  > yes (yes should be answered)
 ```
 To supply feedback send an email to: info@remotesyslog.com or ronald.gerits@remotesyslog.com.

-Limitations: Only the search option works with a maximum of 1000 results

 Currently under development (not available within the beta):
 1) User management